Xunnamius/xscripts/docs/test/setup/interfaces/RunOptions.md

 > `readonly` `optional` **detached**: `boolean`

-Prepare child to run independently of its parent process.
-Specific behavior [depends on the platform](https://nodejs.org/api/child_process.html#child_process_options_detached).
+Run the subprocess independently from the current process.

 #### Default